mendix/docs/content/appstore/app-services/3d-viewer.md

 #### 7.4.2 Configuring the LicenseToken in Developer Portal

-You can also add or update `LicenseToken` via the [Developer Portal](/developerportal/deploy/environments-details).
+Alternatively, you can also add or update `LicenseToken` via the [Developer Portal](/developerportal/deploy/environments-details).

 1. After you create a deployment package, you can configure the application constants before deploy.
 ![licensetoken-cloudportal](attachments/3d-viewer/licensetoken-cloudportal.jpg)